CodingWithHenryDelgado/python_receipts/README.md

 ﻿# Project given by Codeacademy!
- # A script that prints receipts
+ # A script that prints pre-made receipts